brunoterkaly/java-loves-data/README.md

 This is the code for MySQL.
 There are 8 or 9 other data stores supported.

+This is just a very small code sample.
+It does include a number of other statements that you don't see here, such as inserting, and selecting data.

+The basic premise is that all code samples need to illustrate as much data-related operations as possible, such as adding or dropping tables, documents, as well as looping through collections of data that have been selected.

     // Invoke JDBC driver
     Class.forName("com.mysql.jdbc.Driver").newInstance();
     // Setup the connection with the DB